wp-plugins/fitvids-for-wordpress/readme.txt

 This plugin makes videos responsive using the FitVids jQuery plugin on WordPress.

-The options page is located under the dashboard menu as "Appearance".
+The options page is located on the dashboard menu under Appearance as "FitVids".
 From there you can add your selector and turn jQuery on and off.

 == Installation ==